-"prescribed fees" means the fees prescribed under The Law Fees and Probate Charge Act; (« frais prescrits »)
+"prescribed fees" means the fees prescribed under The Court Services Fees Act; (« frais prescrits »)

 "will" includes all papers and documents of which probate may be granted. (« testament »)

-2 Except where the context otherwise requires and subject to section 1, words and expressions used in this Act have the same meaning as they have in The Queen's Bench Act.
+2 Except where the context otherwise requires and subject to section 1, words and expressions used in this Act have the same meaning as they have in The Court of King's Bench Act.

 3(1) [Repealed] S.M.
 2000, c.
 24, s.
 2.